Manufactured gas plants

 The former Fillmore manufactured gas plant (MGP) operated in what is now known as the Marina District in San Francisco, near the area west of Fillmore and Bay Streets.
 A portion of this facility was located on an area now covered by asphalt at the southeast corner of the Marina Middle School property.

 It is probable that much of the materials left from plant operations are underground where direct contact from the public has been unlikely.
 This is due to the filling and grading that took place after the earthquake, and the filling and grading that took place following the burning and subsequent demolition of the 1915 Panama-Pacific International Exposition.

 In 2010, PG&E began a voluntary program under the oversight of the California Department of Toxic Substances Control (DTSC) to sample for residual materials that may be present at the site of the former Fillmore manufactured gas plant.
 If DTSC determines that remediation activities are necessary, we’ll work closely with the agency, residents, property owners, and City health and environmental departments to design the most effective remediation program for the site.
 PG&E’s program includes two other former MGP locations in San Francisco, near the area north of Bay Street and Buchanan Street also in the Marina District and near the intersection of Beach Street and Powell Street in the Fisherman’s Wharf area.

 Latest Update - Fieldwork

 PG&E is conducting sampling and remediation work in the Marina District under the oversight of DTSC as part of our MGP program.
 Soil samples are collected from private properties where property owners provide access, as well as from public right-of-ways (with approval from the City and County of San Francisco), such as sidewalks.

-Since 2010, remediation and restoration has been completed on five properties within the former Fillmore MGP footprint.
+Since 2010, remediation and restoration has been completed on several properties within the former Fillmore MGP footprint.
 PG&E works with residents and property owners to accommodate their individual circumstances and needs during remediation and restoration activities.

 The information collected from the sampling and remediation will help PG&E in its effort to characterize conditions in the area, and will be made available to the public.